-As part of the 10-year Vision for transportation in the Metro Vancouver region External web site, opens in new tab, we’re partnering with TransLink to facilitate a new RapidBus bus service along 41st Ave from Joyce-Collingwood Station to UBC.
+As part of the 10-year Vision for transportation in the Metro Vancouver region External web site, opens in new tab, we partnered with TransLink to facilitate a new RapidBus bus service along 41st Ave from Joyce-Collingwood Station to UBC.

 41st Ave is a key east-west arterial and the second busiest transit corridor in the region after Broadway.
-Once in service, the new RapidBus will have the capacity to move up to 4,400 people per hour during rush hour, connecting to the Expo Line, the Canada Line, Oakridge Centre, Kerrisdale, and UBC.
+The new RapidBus has the capacity to move up to 4,400 people per hour during rush hour, connecting to the Expo Line, the Canada Line, Oakridge Centre, Kerrisdale, and UBC.